 We may share your personal information with other organisations, being:

-- our service providers who provide us with assistance in delivering the Work Programme services
+- our service providers who provide us with assistance in delivering the apprenticeship training services

-- those who regulate our provision of the Work programme such as the Department of Work and Pensions
+- those who regulate our provision of the apprenticeship training services such as the Department for Education and Ofsted

 We may share your personal information with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.

 We will not transfer your personal data outside of the European Economic Area (EEA).

 How long will you use my information for?

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 We do not make decisions that would have a significant effect based solely on automated